debrawolford/treat-your-pup/README.md

 ### Content

 Both the idea of having a large background image and a pop up modal for the 10% discount modal came from the "Whiskey Drop" mini project.
-But both were heavily modified to fit the style of this project.
+The background image code was modified to fit the style of Treat Your Pup.
+The initial modal code was taken from Bootstrap and then modified to become a sign-up pop-up.

 The initial code for the background image was copied from <a href="https://css-tricks.com/perfect-full-page-background-image/"> CSS Tricks</a> and modified to work with the image used on the site.